Brighouse: Central Methodist Church, Brighouse

-The Central Methodist Church is situated at the west end of Brighouse backing on to the Ludenschied Link with a side entry at the lower part of Parsonage Lane.
+The Central Methodist Church is situated at the west end of Brighouse backing on to the Lüdenscheid Link with a side entry at the lower part of Parsonage Lane.
 The frontage overlooks a small car park.

 Arts and media

 Smith Art Gallery is in the Brighouse Library and features many paintings from the Victorian era displayed in the main hall, in addition to a changing programme of exhibitions of artwork by local artists.

-The "Calderdale Nightingale", Susan Sunderland, was born in Brigstock in 1819 and lived here all her life.
+The "Calderdale Nightingale", Susan Sunderland, was born in Brighouse in 1819 and lived here all her life.
 She never sought fame but was considered one of the best singers in the country and she sang concerts including those for Queen Victoria.

 Brighouse was the original home of the Brighouse and Rastrick Brass Band, founded in 1881 and associated with neighbouring Rastrick.
 They originally formed under the name the Brighouse and Rastrick Temperance Brass Band taking their current title in the early 20th century.
 They are currently based next to Brighouse High School in Hove Edge, just north of Brighouse.
 In 1977 the band recorded "The Floral Dance" which reached Number 2 in the UK Top 40 and stayed there for 6 weeks.
 In 1968, the band won the inaugural Brass Band World Championship, and in 1993 became the first Yorkshire team to win the All England Masters Brass Band Championship, a feat repeated in 1998.
 The band won the National Brass Band Championship Finals in 1946, 1968, 1969, 1973, 1980, 1997, 1998, 2010, 2011 and 2017, and the European Championships in 1981 and 1998.

 The town is also home to the Yorkshire Co-op Brass band, formed in 1999 by merger of the Jayess '87 and Jayess Queensbury bands.

 The area is home to rock band Embrace, who have had three UK number one albums.
 The town is mentioned in "It's Grim Up North" by the Justified Ancients of Mu Mu (The JAMS).

 A local drum & bugle corps, Conquest Alliance was formed, in 1985, by the merger of the Northern Skyryders and Brighouse RBL (Legion).
 The following year, 1986, Conquest Alliance appeared on the Drum Corp United Kingdom (DCUK) field of competition and were declared co-champions of the DCUK.
 In 1987 the corps was placed 1st, 5th in 1988, 2nd in 1989, and 4th in 1990.